 Professional development is determined by in-depth data analysis and aligned to the instructional focus areas.
 English learners and special population training are offered on-site and at the district level as needed.
-In addition, teachers and support staff also have the opportunity to participate in in person or virtual workshops or conferences.
+In addition, teachers and support staff also have the opportunity to participate in virtual workshops or conferences.